DiligentGraphics/DiligentSamples/Tutorials/Tutorial25_StatePackager/readme.md

 ```

 This is quite important moment: the seed must be unique for each frame, each sample and every bounce to
 produce a good random sequence.
-Bad sequence will result in slower convergence.
+Bad sequences will result in slower convergence or biased result.
 `g_Constants.uFrameSeed1` and `g_Constants.uFrameSeed2` are random frame seeds computed by the CPU for each frame.

 The shader then traces a given number of light paths and accumulates their contributions.
 Each path starts from the